SamCarlberg/method_contracts/README.md

 end

 UsingCustomMatcher.new.foo(1) # => "ok"
-UsingCustomMatcher.new.foo(0) # => TypeContracts::BrokenParamContractError: UsingCustomMatcher#foo.bar was 0, which does not match: be a positive number
+UsingCustomMatcher.new.foo(0) # => MethodContracts::BrokenParamContractError: UsingCustomMatcher#foo.bar was 0, which does not match: be a positive number
 ```

 ### Configuration